 What city did you find most inspiring to photograph?
 Why?

 I prefer exploring new cities.
 I love it coming to a new city without really knowing what to expect and what to look for.
 It opens up your vision and you might explore something totally new.
 For my floors series, Cuba was the most inspiring.
 The amount of floors that can be found there is just outstanding.

 Do you style a particular pair of shoes based on the floor you will be photographing?

-Bonus question : Do often run into poles and people, from always being on the look out for interesting floors?
+Bonus question: Do you often run into poles and people, from always being on the lookout for interesting floors?

-Hahaha luckily that hasn’t happened yet, but occasionally people recognise by my shoes, which is quite funny.
+Hahaha, luckily that hasn’t happened yet, but occasionally people recognize by my shoes, which is quite funny.